Classic-Fortress/server-qwprogs/README.md

 * Dropping flag now possible on all maps using /dropflag.
 * Allow team changing.
 * Any non-valid impulse now closes the active menu.
+* Option for pyro to rocket jump with incendiary cannnon rockets like soldier `localinfo pyro_soldiercannon on`.

 == Removed ===